Intelligent wagons – using tech to make freight more efficient

 The system can detect problems like overloaded or unevenly loaded wagons, hot brakes, or locked axles.
 This helps keep the train and our railway safer by allowing the driver and the freight company to act quickly and reduce the chances of a fault causing a delay.

 The sensors also send an alert when a wagon needs maintenance.
-This helps to save freight train companies time, resources and money by making maintenance checks more efficient.
+This helps save freight train companies time, resources and money by making maintenance checks more efficient.

 Successful trials

 We held a successful event in February to showcase intelligent wagons.
 Many colleagues from the freight sector attended the event, along with several railway safety organisations.
-We’re now working freight operating companies to fit this technology onto freight trains.
+We’re now working with freight operating companies to fit this technology onto freight trains.

 Peter Williams, an operations and safety manager, said: “The technology has the potential to reduce the consequences when an incident occurs and it enables a fresh approach to freight train maintenance.
 Most importantly of all, it will enhance customers experience for both freight and passengers.”